 What should I do to best celebrate, remember, and honor my loved one?

-Would you have taken this person on an all day excursion of fun, adventures and new restaurants?
+Would you have taken this person on an all-day excursion of fun, adventures and new restaurants?
 Go!
-On a fun adventure - either alone or with another to share in the excursion.
+On a fun adventure - either alone or with another to share in the journey.